aerni/statamic-livewire-forms/README.md

 The views will be published to `views/vendor/livewire-forms`.

-The default form views are styled with [Tailwind CSS](https://tailwindcss.com/).
+> **Important:** The default form views are styled with [Tailwind CSS](https://tailwindcss.com/).
 If you want to use the default styling, you need a working Tailwind setup with the [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) plugin.

 ## Basic usage